-Share Resources from one computer to another.
+Share resources from one computer to another.

 Create files and store them in one computer, access those files from the other computer(s) connected over the network.

-Connect a printer, scanner, or a fax machine to one computer within the network and let other computers of the network use the machines available over network.
+Connect a printer, scanner, or a fax machine to one computer within the network and let other computers of the network use the machines available over the network.

 An operating system is a program that acts as an interface between the software and the computer hardware.

-Making a computer system convenient to use in an efficient manner.
+To make the computer system convenient to use in an efficient manner.

 To hide the details of the hardware resources from the users.